Title

 Private schools are prohibited from charging interest on unpaid tuition fees unless explicitly stated in the enrollment contract, reinforcing the state's commitment to accessible education.

-It was promulgated in response to reports that various private schools were exacting interest on unpaid tuition fees, which was contrary to public policy.
+It states that exacting interest on unpaid tuition fees is contrary to public policy.

 Analyze Cases Smarter, Faster